-and educational level (1, no education or primary education; 2, lower professional and intermediate general education; 3, intermediate professional and higher general education; 4, higher professional education and university; or 5, missing).
-Educational level was included as an indicator for socioeconomic status (SES) and has proven to be a good measure for SES in the Netherlands (36).
+Paragraph #13:Potential confounders included were gender, age, country of origin (the Netherlands, other country), and educational level ((1) no education or primary education; (2) lower professional and intermediate general education; (3) intermediate professional and higher general education; (4) higher professional education and university; or (5) missing).
+Educational level was included as an indicator for socio-economic status (SES) and has proven to be a good measure for SES in the Netherlands (36).

-Statistical Analyses
+Statistical analyses

-In the included sample (n = 736), there were a total of 4% missing values varying from less than 1% to 10% for each variable.
-Because complete case analyses would result in a loss of 27% of the cases, these missing values were imputed using the EM method (12) from PASW version 18.0.
-All individual-level variables described in the Methods section (individual psychosocial factors, demographics, feasibility, and leisure-time walking) were used in the imputation model.
+Paragraph #14:In the included sample (n=736), there were a total of 4% missing values varying from less than 1% to 10% for each variable.
+Since complete case analyses would result in a loss of 27% of the cases, these missing values were imputed using the EM method (12) from PASW version 18.0.
+All individual level variables described in the method section (individual psychosocial factors, demographics, feasibility, and leisure-time walking) were used in the imputation model.

-First, characteristics of the sample of residents of the deprived and affluent neighborhoods were described by neighborhood SES.
-Second, the estimates (0-1) of the urban-form characteristics and percentage of walking were calculated in each of the included neighborhoods.
-Subsequently, multilevel logistic regression models were used to relate the psychosocial factors, the urban-form characteristics, and the hierarchy score to both measures of leisure-time walking.
+Paragraph #15: First, characteristics of the sample of residents of the deprived and affluent neighborhoods were described by neighborhood SES.
+Secondly, the estimates (0-1) of the urban form characteristics and percentage of walking were calculated in each of the included neighborhoods.
+Subsequently, multilevel logistic regressions models were used to relate the psychosocial factors, the urban form characteristics, and the hierarchy score to both measures of leisure-time walking.
 Separate models were used to test the associations of each of the ten included variables with each of the two outcome measures.
 All models accounted for the hierarchical structure of the data by allowing intercepts to vary across neighborhoods.
-The adjusted models were adjusted for age, sex, educational level, country of origin, and feasibility of walking.
-Interactions of individual psychosocial factors with urban-form characteristics or with the hierarchy score were tested in separate models, by adding the interaction term between a certain psychosocial factor and an urbanform characteristic to the adjusted model with the same psychosocial factor and urban-form characteristic.
-A total of 20 interaction models were tested (four psychosocial factors times five urban form characteristics [four levels + the hierarchy score]).
-For the interaction of a psychosocial factor and the hierarchy score, dummy variables were created to study the interaction.
-To facilitate the interpretation of the interactions, the psychosocial factors and the urban-form characteristics were standardized (mean = 0, SD = 1).
-The significance throughout this study was interpreted using the 95% confidence interval (CI).
+The adjusted models were adjusted for age, gender, educational level, country of origin, and feasibility of walking.
+Interactions of individual psychosocial factors with urban form characteristics or with the hierarchy score were tested in separate models, by adding the interaction term between a certain psychosocial factor and urban form characteristics to the adjusted model with the same psychosocial factor and urban form characteristic.
+A total of 20 interaction models were tested (four psychosocial factors times five urban form characteristics (four levels + the hierarchy score)).
+For the interaction of an psychosocial factor and the hierarchy score, dummy variables were created to study the interaction.
+To facilitate interpretation of the interactions, the psychosocial factors and the urban form characteristics were standardized (mean= 0, standard deviation=1).
+Significance throughout this study was interpreted using the 95% confidence interval (CI).
 All analyses were carried out in STATA 12.